Flat Bush murder: Mother killed, man appears in court, all details suppressed

 Suppression orders also prevent publication of his name.

-Flat Bush man Vishaldeep Singh said he did not hear anything in his street until a police officer started knocking at the door late last night.
+Flat Bush resident Vishaldeep Singh said he did not hear anything in his street until a police officer knocked at the door late last night.

 When he answered the door there was "a lot of police officers" standing in the sleepy cul-de-sac.